 - i.
-The full-time students are those who work on full-time basis at the Institute.
-The internal registrants are the faculty/staff of the Institute who work on part-time basis at the Institute. - ii.
-Duration: For full-time students, the duration of study shall be a minimum of FOUR semesters and a maximum of FOUR years.
-For internal registrants, the duration will be a minimum of FIVE semesters and a maximum of FIVE years. - iii.
+The full-time students are those who work on full-time basis at the Institute. - ii.
+Duration: For full-time students, the duration of study shall be a minimum of FOUR semesters and a maximum of FOUR years. - iii.
 A student of type (a) will receive GATE-Scholarship for the duration of four semesters, which is subjected to the GATE-Scholarship rules of MHRD. - iv.
 Student of the type (c) shall be sponsored and financed by the sponsoring organization.
 He should produce a sponsorship-cum-clearance certificate in the given format of the Institute.
 The candidate must have a minimum of 2 years of Full-time work experience in the sponsoring organization, after completing the qualifying degree. - v.
-A non-sponsored non-scholarship (self-financed) student of type (d) will not receive any financial assistance from the Institute. - vi.
-An internal registrant (student) of type (e) shall produce a sponsorship-cum-clearance certificate from the Director, NITK. - vii.
-An internal registrant of type (f), selected as a Teaching Assistant, will be paid the Teaching Assistantship, and shall be governed by the applicable rules of the Institute.
-Total number of seats under this category may vary from year to year depending on the number of such Teaching Assistantships available. - viii.
 No student can receive scholarship/assistantship from more than one source. - 2.2 Admissions will be made in accordance with the instructions received from MHRD from time to time.
-Seats are reserved for candidates belonging to Other Backward Classes (OBC) Scheduled Caste and Scheduled Tribes, Physically challenged candidates, children of defence personnel and other categories as per the guidelines issued by MHRD. - 2.3 The minimum eligibility criteria for admission for the various M.Tech.
+Seats are reserved for candidates belonging to Other Backward Classes (OBC) Scheduled Caste and Scheduled Tribes, Persons with disability, children of defence personnel and other categories as per the guidelines issued by MHRD. - 2.3 The minimum eligibility criteria for admission for the various M.Tech.
 Degree programmes shall be specified in the Institute Information Bulletin or the Prospectus.
-However, some general criteria are mentioned below.

-- 2.4 The criteria for selection/admission for full-time students on GATE Scholarship will be based on GATE score.
+However, some general criteria are mentioned below. - 2.4 The criteria for selection/admission for full-time students on GATE Scholarship will be based on GATE score.
 However the admission to other categories will be based on performance in qualifying exam, interview and other guidelines issued by the Senate from time to time.
 The prescribed qualifying examinations are given separately in the Prospectus or the Institute Information Brochure for each M.Tech.
+Programme.

-Programme. - Admission to a M.Tech.
+- 2.5 Admission to a M.Tech.
 Programme shall be open to candidates who passed the prescribed qualifying examination, with a Cumulative Grade Point Average (CGPA) of at least 6.5 in the 0-10 scale grading system, OR not less than 60% marks in the aggregate (taking into account the marks scored in all the subjects of all the public/university examinations conducted during the entire prescribed period for the degree programme).
-However, this prescribed minimum shall be a CGPA of 6.0 OR 55% marks in the aggregate for SC/ST/PWD candidates. - 2.6 A limited number of admissions is offered to Foreign Nationals and Indians Living Abroad in accordance with the rules applicable for such admission, issued from time to time, by MHRD. - 2.7 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Institute Information Brochure or the Prospectus. - 2.9 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his study period on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 2.10 The decision of the Senate regarding the admissions is final and binding. - 2.11 Student Exchange Programmes and the Transfer of Credits in such cases shall be as per the corresponding MoU approved by Competent Authority. - 2.12 Every Post Graduate student of the Institute shall be associated with Parent Department, offering the degree programme that the student undergoes, throughout his study period.
+However, this prescribed minimum shall be a CGPA of 6.0 OR 55% marks in the aggregate for SC/ST/PWD candidates. - 2.6 A limited number of admissions is offered to Foreign Nationals and Indians Living Abroad in accordance with the rules applicable for such admission, issued from time to time, by MHRD. - 2.7 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.8 Candidates have to fulfil the medical standards required for admission as prescribed in the Institute Information Brochure or the Prospectus. - 2.9 The Institute reserves the right to cancel the admission of any student and ask the student to discontinue the studies at any stage of his/her study period on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 2.10 The decision of the Senate regarding the admissions is final and binding. - 2.11 Student Exchange Programmes and the Transfer of Credits in such cases shall be as per the corresponding MoU approved by Competent Authority. - 2.12 Every Post Graduate student of the Institute shall be associated with Parent Department, offering the degree programme that the student undergoes, throughout his study period.